Yoga for Beginners: A Comprehensive Guide

 Restorative Yoga

-Restorative yoga is another best for beginners yoga.
+Restorative yoga is another best yoga for beginners.
 It is a restful practice that encourages us to slow down and open our bodies by passive stretches.
 This practice will provide deep relaxation where we have to hold the body in a pose for five minutes or more; restorative yoga, as the name suggests, helps restore our body energy by increasing relaxation and better sleep, enhancing mood and overall well-being.

 Kundalini Yoga

-Yoga Poses for Beginners
+5 Yoga Poses for Beginners

 The beauty of yoga is that there is no age barrier; we can start yoga at any stage in our lives, no matter what age group we belong to, and it always holds some or another benefit.
 Here, we will see which yoga is best for beginners, which is easy and beginner-friendly, and which one can practise day to day.